bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="3.01 JavaScript Arrays." />
 </p>

-Today we&apos;re going to be starting something that&apos;s really quite different than what we&apos;ve been doing in the past.
+Today we&apos;re going to be starting something that&apos;s  quite different than what we&apos;ve been doing in the past.
 In the first few weeks, I used variables that stored a single piece of information.
 We talked about numbers, strings, true or false booleans, or objects.
 And